MODULE 2 - Section 5

 Action Plan

-Determine the additional steps you will take based on what you know until the situation is resolved, starting with your primary objective (examples might include…)
+Determine additional steps based on what you know until the situation is resolved, starting with your primary objective.
+For example:

 Keep the team member(s) safe and comfortable